-Unsatisfactory Needs Improvement Proficient Excellent 3a: School psychologist does not School psychologist's School psychologist effectively School psychologist's Communicating with interact with students or engage communication with students is communicates with students communication with students is Students in inappropriate interactions.
-Direct interactions with students are extremely limited or the purposes of such interactions are not clearly communicated with the student(s). not always developmentally appropriate.
-The purpose of and directions for activities are not clearly expressed or developmentally appropriate. using developmentally appropriate language.
-The purpose of and directions for activities are clearly expressed and developmentally appropriate. consistently effective and uses developmentally appropriate language.
+Unsatisfactory Needs Improvement Proficient Excellent 3a: Communicating with Students School psychologist does not interact with students or engage in inappropriate interactions.
+Direct interactions with students are extremely limited or the purposes of such interactions are not clearly communicated with the student(s).
+School psychologist's communication with students is not always developmentally appropriate.
+The purpose of and directions for activities are not clearly expressed or developmentally appropriate.
+School psychologist effectively communicates with students using developmentally appropriate language.
+The purpose of and directions for activities are clearly expressed and developmentally appropriate.
+School psychologist's communication with students is consistently effective and uses developmentally appropriate language.
 The purpose of and directions for activities are clearly expressed, developmentally appropriate, and generalizable to other settings.
-3a: Critical Attributes Interactions with students are disrespectful, condescending, or inappropriate to the students developmental level Boundaries between school psychologist and student are inappropriate No expectations or explanations of activities are given to students - Boundaries between school psychologist and student are unclear - Uses confusing or developmentally inappropriate language when interacting with students - Inconsistent expectations or explanations of activities are given to students - Boundaries between school psychologist and student are clear and developmentally appropriate - As developmentally appropriate, students are included in discussions about their education and needs - Expectations or explanations of activities are clearly communicated to students - Boundaries between school psychologist and student are explicit and understood by students, families, and staff - Students are involved in personalized discussions about their education and needs - Expectations or explanations of activities are communicated in a variety of ways to students - Practitioner uses student feedback in order to make recommendations
+3a: Critical Attributes - Interactions with students are disrespectful, condescending, or inappropriate to the students developmental level - Boundaries between school psychologist and student are inappropriate - No expectations or explanations of activities are given to students - Boundaries between school psychologist and student are unclear - Uses confusing or developmentally inappropriate language when interacting with students - Inconsistent expectations or explanations of activities are given to students - Boundaries between school psychologist and student are clear and developmentally appropriate - As developmentally appropriate, students are included in discussions about their education and needs - Expectations or explanations of activities are clearly communicated to students - Boundaries between school psychologist and student are explicit and understood by students, families, and staff - Students are involved in personalized discussions about their education and needs - Expectations or explanations of activities are communicated in a variety of ways to students - Practitioner uses student feedback in order to make recommendations